mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 #### Oxygen Generator

 The Travellers happen upon one of the oxygen generators that maintain the environment.
-It looks like a collection of wide-mouthed pipes, made of a white stone and covered in blue moss and mould.
+It looks like a collection of wide-mouthed pipes, made of a white stone and covered in blue moss and mold.

 #### Acid Fog

-The acidic fog is secreted by a relative of the spitter, in patches stretching for up to a kilometre at a time.
+The acidic fog is secreted by a relative of the spitter, in patches stretching for up to a kilometer at a time.
 The plants migrate slowly through the forest, killing everything in their path on their long circuitous migrations.
 An acid fog patch inflicts 1 damage per round; armor is degraded at the rate of one point every 10 rounds.
 On average, it takes 2Dx10 rounds to pass through a fog patch.
 Only sealed suits provide any protection against the fog.

 #### Tender Robot